 Blockchains.
 Distributed ledger protocols.
-Bitcoin, bitmessage, and the paranoiac world of digital cryptocurrency.
-Bitcoin, decred, ripple (?), Etherium.
+Bitcoin, bitmessage, and the paranoiac world of digital cryptocurrency

-Here is where I would write notes on distributed proof-of-work protocols if I had any thoughts on the issue.
+A placeholder for where I would write notes on distributed proof-of-work/proof-of-stake consensus protocols if I had any thoughts on such creatures, although I do not in actuality have anything independent to add, nor any deep insights here.

-If I had thoughts on this, I would like the thoughts to be upon distributed proof-of-truth protocols, which would be used by news media to verify witnesses and reality of the facts in their stories, which seems timely in the age of fake news, alternative facts, and easy simulation of fake shit.
+If I had thoughts on this, I would like the thoughts to be upon distributed proof-of-veracity protocols, which would be used by news media to verify witnesses and reality of the facts in their stories, which seems timely in the age of fake news, alternative facts, and easy simulation of fake shit.
+I wonder if a blockchain market mechanism could facilitate this. :man_shrugging:

-If you actually want to USE blockchain for their current main boring-but-useful purpose (currencies), see transferring money.
-There are many versions of this idea.
-Bitcoin may be the worst one, albeit dominant.
+If you actually want to use blockchains for their current dominant boring-but-useful purpose (currencies), see transferring money.
+There are many blockchains of this idea.
+Bitcoin may be the worst one, but it’s (still somehow?) dominant so you want it for those network effects.

-If you want to use blockchains for (partially) offline internet access, that is also a thing; see Zeronet, which uses blockchains to implement a certain kind of sneakernet.
+If you want to use blockchains for (partially) offline internet access for some reason, that is also a thing; see Zeronet, which uses blockchains to implement a certain kind of sneakernet.

 Other interesting uses: augur, an online betting exchange.
 That feels more apposite, somehow.